MrR0807/Notes/Unit-Testing-Principles-Khorikov/notes.md

 * Reference data is also part of the database schema.
 It is data that must be prepopulated in order for the application to operate properly.
 To differentiate between reference and regular data, look at whether your application can modify that data.
 If so, it’s regular data; otherwise, it’s reference data.
 * Have a separate database instance for every developer.
 Better yet, host that instance on the developer’s own machine for maximum test execution speed.
 * The state-based approach to database delivery makes the state explicit and lets a comparison tool implicitly control migrations.
 The migration-based approach emphasizes the use of explicit migrations that transition the database from one state to another.
 The explicitness of the database state makes it easier to handle merge conflicts, while explicit migrations help tackle data motion.
-* Prefer the migration-based approach over state-based, because handling data motion is much more important than merge conflicts.
+* **Prefer the migration-based approach over state-based**, because handling data motion is much more important than merge conflicts.
 Apply every modification to the database schema (including reference data) through migrations.
 * Business operations must update data atomically.
 To achieve atomicity, rely on the underlying database’s transaction mechanism.
 * Use the unit of work pattern when possible.
 A unit of work relies on the underlying database’s transactions; it also defers all updates to the end of the business operation, thus improving performance.
 * Don’t reuse database transactions or units of work between sections of the test.
 Each arrange, act, and assert section should have its own transaction or unit of work.